rjiang1/StockTrade/README.md

 ﻿# StockTrade
-Run the Player_Turns.ipynb file.
+Run the Player_Turns.ipynb/ Player_Turns.py file.

+Its a single player game.

+First player will be prompted for number of days he/ she wanted to predit Apple company stocks.

+After your portfolio will get Initialized to '0' Apple stocks and 10000 as your cash.

+Apple stocks open, close, high, low and volume gets displayed on screen (1 day stock details).

-For each turn the player will be prompted for 3 actions
+For each turn the player will be prompted for 4 actions
-* Buy
-* Sell
+* Buy - Enter B/b to buy a stock and then you have to enter number of stocks you want to buy, one cannot buy stock worth more than your cash balance.
+* Sell - Enter S/s to sell a stock and then you have to enter number of stocks you want to sell, one cannot sell stocks whose count is more than actual count.
-* Do Nothing/ Hold
+* Do Nothing/ Hold - Enter H/h, you will be shown next day apple stock.
-* Exit

-Once 30 days has passed the player will have their stocks liquidated (sold).
-Their final score is the value of their portfolio.
-The player wins by having a larger score/portfolio value than the opposing player.
+* Exit - Enter E/e you will be exited out of prediction game and your portfolio, profit/ loss will be shown.

+Once his/ her prediction ends after n days (n is what you gave as input at first) we will be calculating totalCash as cash Balance + total shares cost that one holds according to n+1 day apple stock open price.

+Next player portfolio, whether he/ she ended up in profit [win] i.e., totalCash > 10000 (starting balance) or loss i.e., totalCash < 10000 will be displayed.

 For each turn the player is given information on the current day's information of the stock AAPL.